 “Children who regularly play outdoors tend to be fitter and leaner, develop stronger immune systems, play more creatively, have more active imaginations, report lower stress levels, and demonstrate greater respect for themselves and others.”
 (Fjørtoft 2004; Burdette & Whitaker 2005).

 At Little Gate, our outdoor classrooms are a meaningful and powerful part of our environment.
-These outdoor experiences include a rock box station - for heavy work - lifting, pouring, and sifting; a green grass field for running, chasing, kicking balls, and building with large outdoor blocks; a playground structure for climbing, leaping, sliding and balancing - all gross motor play skills necessary for growth and development.
-Our students also spend time on a large wooden deck under the shade of our 25-year-old cypress tree, Windy.
+These outdoor experiences include a rock box station - for heavy work - lifting, pouring, and sifting; a green grass field for running, chasing, kicking balls, and team building games; a playground structure for climbing, leaping, sliding and balancing, as well as large outdoor blocks for building -- all gross motor play skills necessary for growth and development.
+Our students also spend time on a large wooden deck under the shade of our 24-year-old cypress tree, Windy.
 This deck is a wonderful place for storytelling, dancing, singing and a great deal of imaginative play.

 In order for our students to observe the life cycle in nature first hand, our large butterfly garden includes many native plants which attract a large variety of butterflies and insects.
-The Mary Alice Quinn '54 Butterfly Garden is a nature lover’s delight and is a special space for bike riding, dramatic play, climbing gathering and creating.
+The Mary Alice Quinn '54 Butterfly Garden is a nature lover’s delight and is a special space for trike riding, dramatic play, climbing, gathering and creating.